michellekarik/SOS-AI-Based-Emergency-System/README.md

 That’s why gesture-based SOS is essential.
 It allows the user to silently send an emergency alert without saying a word.

+**When SOS is detected, the system sends the following information: Time of SOS, Username (full name preferably), IP Address, Google Maps Link, Location (Latitude & Longitude), Default SOS Message “Check up on them as soon as possible.
+They could be in danger.”**

+This is important because:
+- The message is simple and direct
+- It immediately signals urgency
+- It avoids confusion and reduces response time

 # **Global SOS Hand Gesture**
 <img width="890" height="553" alt="image" src="https://github.com/user-attachments/assets/9182b7b8-64fb-45cc-ab41-90c0856103e4" />